Religious & Cultural

 CO2 Impact High Low Minimal

-In 2025, there has been a 35% rise in demand for "green" cremations.
+Interest in "green" cremation options has grown in recent years.
 Technologies like alkaline hydrolysis (water cremation) are being discussed within Hindu theological circles as a possible—though still debated—alternative that aligns with the "return to water" philosophy.

 Furthermore, digital integration has changed how families mourn.
-With a 50% growth rate in live-streaming services, relatives in the UK or USA can participate in the cremation ceremony Hindu rites occurring in India in real-time.
+Live-streaming of services has grown significantly, allowing relatives in the United States and elsewhere to participate in the cremation ceremony Hindu rites occurring in India in real time.

 Roles and Responsibilities: The Karta and Gender Shifts